25-06 vs. 30-06: Is the 30-06 Overrated?

 25-06 History

-Though it's not as popular as it once was, many hunters hold this caliber in high esteem due to nostalgia.
+It has been used to take down big game.
+However, it's best suited for deer and other similarly sized game animals.
+Though it's not as popular as it once was, many hunters hold the 25-06 in high esteem due to nostalgia.

 30-06 History

-Field and Stream called the 30-06 Springfield "the greatest cartridge of all time," and Gun Digest said it's "the only round you need for just about anything."
+Field and Stream called the 30-06 Springfield "the greatest cartridge of all time."
+Gun Digest said it's "the only round you need for just about anything."

 It's been chambered in many guns, including-